pterm/pterm/README.md

 import "github.com/pterm/pterm"

 func main() {
-	pterm.NewRGB(178, 44, 199).Println("This letters is printed with a custom RGB!") pterm.NewRGB(15, 199, 209).Println("This letters is printed with a custom RGB!") pterm.NewRGB(201, 144, 30).Println("This letters is printed with a custom RGB!")
+	pterm.NewRGB(178, 44, 199).Println("This text is printed with a custom RGB!") pterm.NewRGB(15, 199, 209).Println("This text is printed with a custom RGB!") pterm.NewRGB(201, 144, 30).Println("This text is printed with a custom RGB!")
 }

 ```